gabriellemalate/MoodMemory/README.md

 - Create server
     - express project with routing

-- Deploy client and server projects
+    - may be extracted out of the plan and use firebase instead if i am not able to make it work within the timeframe

 - Feature: Login
     - Firebase

 - Feature: Home page
-    - Form submits to Express database
+    - Form submits to database
-    - Implement mySQL

 - Feature: View Logged moods
     - Implement view logs previews & view logs expanded which shows the entire complete form
-    - Create GET /
+    - Create GET /moods
-    - Create DELETE / endpoint
+    - Create GET /mood endpoint
-    - Implement the search functionality

-- Feature: Mood Graph & Sleep Graph
-    - POST / request to display state and level, date info
-    - POST / request to display hours slept
-    - States for spans of time.
-Week, month, yearly views.
+- Redirect Pages
+    - Successful Upload
+    - Page not found

+- Components for displays
+    - mood map (a nice to have if made to be dynamic)
+    - Search bar
+    - Comment from hindsite

 - *nicetohave* Feature: Add hindsight comment to log
     - Form must submit data to my server & post the new comment.